The National Curriculum for mathematics aims to ensure that all pupils:

 ‘The best way to understanding is a few good examples’ Isaac Newton

-Mathematics in the Early Years is woven richly into many different areas of the curriculum.
+Using the Early Years Foundation Stage framework and Early Learning Goals, Mathematics in Nursery and Reception is woven richly into many different areas of the curriculum.
 Activities are planned and developed for children to access independently, or with an adult, during child-initiated learning times.
 This gives children the opportunity to practice concepts taught through play and investigation and encourages them to make their own discoveries about maths in the world around them.

 In Key Stage 1 and 2, independent practice tasks are carefully planned with 2-3 stages, each short stage deepening the challenge as they move through them.
 We can then see that the mathematical concept has been understood and can be applied in a variety of contexts.
 Tasks are created with the intention that all children can reach the final stage, and then greater depth questions are available for those who are secure to explore the concept further.